Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

 \subsection{Tapping into the full resolution data with a deep neural network}

-The first step, which resorted only to pedestrian-scale metrics averaged to town boundaries, is to a large degree sufficient to distinguish artificial development from historical in a sense that is arguably consistent with human observations on a town-by-town basis.
-However, it lacks spatial specificity, and its utility is limited to averaged bundles of data.
-Further, as already described above, the delineation between artificial and historic archetypes is not always entirely clear-cut: even the most `historical' of towns are in reality somewhat mixed, with newer residential enclaves, business parks, and shopping malls having been added to varying degrees.
-Therefore, it would be preferable to apply this analysis directly at the scale of localised points on the road network instead of bundled averages aggregated to town boundaries so that variations between artificial and historic archetypes can be explored at the level of streets and neighbourhoods.
-Regardless of scale, it is advantageous to adopt a more nuanced perspective dropping the binary yes/no designations of `artificialness' in favour of probabilities that indicate the degree to which particular locations, neighbourhoods, or towns may reflect different morphologies.
+The first step, which resorted only to pedestrian-scale metrics averaged to town boundaries, is to a degree sufficient to distinguish artificial development from historical in a sense that is arguably consistent with human observations on a town-by-town basis.
+However, it lacks spatial specificity, and its utility is limited to data averages per town.
+Further, as already described, the delineation between artificial and historic archetypes is not entirely clear-cut: even the most `historic' of towns are in reality somewhat mixed, with newer residential enclaves, business parks, and shopping malls having been added to varying degrees.
+It would therefore be preferable to apply the analysis directly at the scale of localised points of analysis so that variations between artificial and historic archetypes can be explored within a given town.
+It would, furthermore, be advantageous to adopt a more nuanced perspective dropping the binary yes/no designations of `artificialness' in favour of probabilities indicating the degree to which a particular location may reflect different morphologies.

-For this step, a more expansive dataset is used: it contains points sampled at $20m$ intervals on the road network with the same (as before) centrality, land-use, mixed-use, and population metrics computed at a range of pedestrian distances for each point.
-Points are only included if they belong to town boundaries with populations falling within the population band of artificial towns identified in the previous step; this results in a dataset containing approximately 5.2 million points.
-All points within artificial town boundaries are labelled accordingly, and a classifier then attempts to learn a mapping from the input variables to the labelled classification.
-Due to these variances within towns, a minority of cases now arise where blatantly artificial development has been labelled as historic, or vice-versa.
-However, the momentum established by the majority of data points is nevertheless sufficient to steer the model in the correct direction.
-Consequently, the model learns to associate patterns occurring predominately in one or the other category with a higher degree of confidence, whereas patterns that feature prominently in both artificial and historic archetypes will trigger a more ambiguous outcome.
+Accordingly, this step resorts to a full resolution dataset where no averaging of values has taken place, i.e. the raw data is fed directly to the ML classifier and is evaluated for each distinct point of analysis.
+These points are sampled at $20m$ intervals on the road network and the same centrality, land-use, mixed-use, and population metrics (see Supplementary Table~\ref{table:artificial-vars-dnn}) are computed for a range of pedestrian distances relative to each point of analysis.
+Data is selected from towns with populations falling within the population band of artificial towns identified from the prior step, resulting in a dataset containing approximately 5.2 million points for towns and cities in England and Wales.
+As a starting point, all points located within artificial town boundaries are labelled accordingly, and the a ML classifier then attempts to learn a mapping from the input variables to the labelled classification.